Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Evolution of Quantum Correlations in Grover's Quantum Search Algorithm

-Figure \ref{initial_G} is a magnification from the $1$st to $40$th steps for $L=8$, whereas a magnification from the $1005$th to $1155$th steps for $L=14$ is shown in Fig.~\ref{middle_G}.
+Figure \ref{initial_G} is a magnification from the $1$st step to the $40$th step for $L=8$, whereas Fig.~\ref{middle_G} shows a magnification from the $1005$th step to the $1155$th step for $L=14$.

-It is seen that $e_{\rm max}=2.00$ for all states from $|\psi_{\rm init} \rangle$ to $|\psi_0 \rangle$, i.e., during the initial HT (from the $1$st to $8$th steps in Fig.~\ref{initial_G}, denoted as `HT').
+It is seen that $e_{\rm max}=2.00$ for all states from $|\psi_{\rm init} \rangle$ to $|\psi_0 \rangle$, i.e., during the initial HT (from the $1$st step to the $8$th step in Fig.~\ref{initial_G}, denoted as `HT').
 This is because all these states are product states, for which we can easily show that $e_{\rm max}=2$ (Appendix \ref{app:emax.product.state}).
 When the stage of Grover iterations begins, $e_{\rm max}$ grows gradually, as seen from Figs.~\ref{Grover9} and \ref{initial_G}.
-In each Grover iteration, Figs.~\ref{initial_G} and \ref{middle_G} show that $e_{\rm max}$ changes when the oracle operator $\hat O$ is operated, whereas it is kept constant during the subsequent HT.
-Then, it changes again when $\hat P$ is operated, whereas it is kept constant again during the subsequent HT.
-As the Grover iterations are repeated, $e_{\rm max}$ (hence, quantum correlation) continues to increase as a whole, until it takes the maximum value after about $R(L)/2$ times applications of $\hat G$.
-Further applications of $\hat G$ reduce $e_{\rm max}$, as seen from Fig.~\ref{Grover9}, toward $e_{\rm max} \simeq 2.00$ for $|\psi_{R(L)}\rangle$, which is approximately a product state as seen from Eq.~(\ref{GRpsi0}).
+In each Grover iteration, Figs.~\ref{initial_G} and \ref{middle_G} show that $e_{\rm max}$ changes when the oracle operator $\hat O$ is operated, whereas it remains constant during the subsequent HT.
+Then, it changes again when $\hat P$ is operated, whereas it remains constant again during the subsequent HT.
+As the Grover iterations are repeated, $e_{\rm max}$ (hence, quantum correlation) continues to increase as a whole, until it becomes maximum after about $R(L)/2$ applications of $\hat G$.
+Further applications of $\hat G$ reduce $e_{\rm max}$, as seen from Fig.~\ref{Grover9}, toward $e_{\rm max} \simeq 2.00$ for $|\psi_{R(L)}\rangle$, which is approximately a product state as seen from eq.~(\ref{GRpsi0}).